 Your visiting days will be agreed with you.
 All our centres are open Monday to Friday 8.30am to 4.30pm, excluding bank holidays.

 Drinks are available throughout the day and at most SMILEs a meal can be purchased or you can bring your own.

 Do I need to bring anything with me?

-Please bring any medication needed during your visit, as well as any walking/mobility aids.
-The centres all have easy access and space for wheelchairs.
+Please bring any medication needed during your visit as well as any equipment you use to support your mobility.